 July 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

-The total number of pension and compensation claims currently awaiting the VA’s determination decision are shown in each month’s statistical report from the Veterans Benefits Administration.
+Both pension and compensation claims currently awaiting the VA’s determination decision are shown in each month’s statistical report from the Veterans Benefits Administration.
 On July 1, 2017, the claims inventory category held 368,858 applications.
-Claims inventory numbers dipped again for the fourth month in a row, according to the July 2017 veterans disability benefits statistics report.
+Claims inventory numbers dipped once more for the fourth month in a row, according to the July 2017 veterans disability benefits statistics report.
 It’s just a small drop compared to previous monthly numbers shifts, but it’s definitely helpful for veterans hoping to speed up the review and disbursement of benefits for any approved claims.

 - As of July 1, 2017: 368,858